Generic Name: miconazole (mi-KON-a-zole)

 Treating vaginal yeast infections.

-Miconazole suppositories is an antifungal agent.
+Miconazole suppositories are an antifungal agent.
 It works by weakening the cell membrane of the fungus, resulting in the death of the fungus.

 Do NOT use miconazole suppositories if: